Kanikac132/60-Days-Claude-Challenge/Day-35-Build Prompt Puzzle/README.md

 ## Learning Outcomes

-* Learned how to analyze marketing campaign performance
+* Learned the importance of structured prompting
-* Understood common marketing mistakes and their impact
+* Understood how context and constraints improve AI responses
-* Explored evidence-based decision-making
+* Practiced prompt optimization techniques
-* Improved skills in building interactive AI-powered applications
+* Explored gamification for AI learning
-* Learned how simulations can make business learning more engaging
+* Improved understanding of human-AI interaction

 ## Conclusion

-This project demonstrated how AI-powered simulations can transform marketing education by allowing users to investigate problems, analyze evidence, and develop better strategic thinking skills.
+This project demonstrated how AI learning can be made interactive and engaging through simulations.
+It helped build a deeper understanding of prompt engineering principles and effective communication with AI systems.